Tilda Johnson: MODOK's 11

 Nightshade joined MODOK's 11, with the main objective of stealing the powerful Hypernova.
-It has been revealed after her last battle against the Black Panther, she tried to start her life over without crime.
+It is revealed that after her last battle against the Black Panther, she tried to start her life over without crime.
 However, as she was self-taught and had no official degrees, the only medical job she could get was as a receptionist at a hospital.
 After she pointed out a mistake by one of the doctors, she was fired immediately and contemplated suicide, until MODOK contacted her and hired her for the heist.
 She had "used up all [her] second chances" and could not afford to turn MODOK down.
 She developed a friendship with her teammates Armadillo and Puma, and showed this strongly when backing up Puma in saving the Living Laser's life (and secretly giving him his Puma powers back through her "werewolf serum").
 The three of them were the only villains to remain loyal to MODOK and get their cash (with a bonus); they appear to be sticking together, and she has offered to help Puma with his legal defense.

 Shadowland

 During the Shadowland storyline, Nightshade organized Flashmob, a group of former Luke Cage enemies, in order to take on the new Power Man, Victor Alvarez.
 Although Flashmob was defeated and incarcerated at Ryker's Island, Nightshade's lawyer Big Ben Donovan mentions that he has plans to have them released from Ryker's Island.
-Donovan was able to secure the release of some of the members, but others had to remain incarcerated due to the warrants and/or parole violations.
+Donovan was able to secure the release of some of the members, but others had to remain incarcerated due to the warrants or parole violations.
 During the Spider-Island storyline, Nightshade is among the villains that have been infected by the bedbugs that bestowed spider powers on her.
 She alongside Cottonmouth and Flashmob ended up fighting Heroes for Hire.